 Bath time usually signifies the end of the day and for children the undivided attention of a parent as well as lots of water equals fun.
-So if you can use this time to soothe their skin so much the better!
+So if you can use bath time to soothe their skin so much the better!
 As well as emollient bath treatments, there are alternatives that other people use to help reduce the symptoms of eczema.
-As always, no specific research suggests that any of these additives are clinically effective.
+As always, there is no specific research suggests that any of these bath additives are clinically effective.
 We also do not recommend any particular treatment but are highlighting some of the options that people are known to try.

 Bath emollients are moisturisers which are added to the bathwater.
 They are commonly prescribed alongside regular emollient creams and are also available over the counter.
 However, recent research has questioned the effectiveness of these and it is likely that the prescribing guidelines will be updated to reflect this research in the near future.
 That said if, like us, you have a child who hates having anything smeared on their skin, bath emollients can be an effective way of getting at least some moisture into your child’s skin without an all-out battle before bedtime.

 Oatmeal is known for its moisturising properties, and it is believed to help reduce inflammation.
 Many people see success with an oatmeal bath, particularly for severe eczema flares.
 The best way to create an oatmeal bath is to add oats to a blender to form a powder and then add the oat powder to a clean cotton sock or a muslin bag (this reduces the amount of cleaning required).
 Add the sock when running a lukewarm bath and, hopefully, the child will experience moisturising properties from the oat soak.
-Itchy baby sell a great oatmeal based bath powder that can be added directly to the bathwater.
+Itchy baby sells a great oatmeal-based bath powder that can be added directly to the bathwater.

 While adding carefully prescribed amounts of household bleach to a child’s bathwater sounds extreme, it’s actually no different from taking them to the local chlorinated pool.

-Research carried out by National Eczema Association suggest bleach baths reduce inflammation and itching, although interestingly they don’t appear to affect the bacteria on the skin.
+Research carried out by the National Eczema Association suggest bleach baths reduce inflammation and itching, although interestingly they don’t appear to affect the bacteria on the skin.
 If you want to try bleach baths the NEA factsheet gives great instruction and guidance.

 A note of caution: concentrated bleach is nasty stuff and small children are magnets for danger.
 Get the bath ready and well mixed, check for any spillages and put the bleach bottle safely away before letting your little one into the bathroom.
 Some children may have a sensitivity to bleach and children with asthma may suffer a reaction to the fumes, in which case bleach baths should not be used.
 Bleach can also react to other ingredients, so it should be the only product in the bath.